tanakhcc/critic/README.md

     - that branch is rebased onto master

 ## Q&A
-Using normal gitlab issues
+Using normal github issues

 ## Release Versions
-Using normal gitlab releases
+Using normal github releases

 ## Should we host a matrix server as well for better chats?
 Would be nice, but require a central LDAP for auth management